ringo/ringojs/README.txt

     helma test/all

 Run helma with the -h or --help switch to get more information about available command line options.
-For exapmle, the -i or --interactive option allows you to run an application and use the shell at the same time, which can be really handy.
+For example, the -i or --interactive option allows you to run an application and use the shell at the same time, which can be really handy.